 However, I find it disappointing that only at the small tubs, historical and famous Dogo Onsen provides their free-flowing water.

-In my opinion, today’s three ancient springs is halfway dead, speaking of Dogo Onsen.
+Today’s three ancient springs seem to be halfway dead, speaking of Dogo Onsen.

 How they provide water per tub is clearly disclosed.